-- (i) All Bimble Box trees above 35 cm dbh (the hollow-bearing trees) in the managed area will be retained.
+- (i) All Bimble Box (Eucalyptus populnea) trees above 35 cm dbh in the managed area will be retained.
 All other hollow bearing trees will be retained.
 There are approximately 33 trees per hectare on average above 35 cm dbh of Bimble Box.
-The result will be an open woodland with over 33 trees per hectare above 25 cm dbh. - (ii) there is a relative high densities of Bimble Box trees between 25 cm dbh and 35 cm dbh (44 trees per ha) in the area.
+The result will be an open woodland with over 37 Bimble Box trees per hectare above 35 cm dbh. - (ii) there is a relative high densities of Bimble Box trees between 25 cm dbh and 35 cm dbh (23 trees per ha) in the area.

-The following retentions will create a mosaic of vegetation states with open woodland and areas of dense vegetation in the retained areas: (i) the retention of Bimble Box above 35cm dbh; (ii) retention of all other INS trees above 25 cm dbh; (iii) retention of patches of 10 ha per 100 ha of native vegetation (10% retention); (iv) and the landscape retention requirements for the clearing type (which are additional to the 10 ha per 100 ha); (v) all hollow bearing trees, regardless of dbh, will be retained.
+The following retentions will create a mosaic of vegetation states with open woodland and areas of dense vegetation in the retained areas: (i) the retention of Bimble Box above 35cm dbh; (ii) the retention of all other INS trees above 20 cm dbh; (iii) retention of patches of 10 ha per 100 ha of native vegetation (10% retention); (iv) and the landscape retention requirements for the clearing type (which are additional to the 10 ha per 100 ha).